Faith Hill: 2007–2010: Love Will Always Win, The Hits, Joy to the World and NBC Sunday Night Football

-Following these performances, Hill contributed a song titled "Give In to Me" which appears on the Country Strong soundtrack which was released in October 2010.
+After the performances, Hill contributed a song titled "Give In to Me" which appears on the Country Strong soundtrack which was released in October 2010.
 The film also stars Hill's husband Tim McGraw.
 Further appearances followed, with Hill featuring in Coal Miner's Daughter: A Tribute To Loretta Lynn, where she performs "Love Is The Foundation".
 Hill also contributed her vocals to the Ryan Tedder penned song "All I Ever Wanted" for the 2010 film Life As We Know It.
-The song was used in trailers to promote the film and also appeared during the end credits of the film.
+The song was used in trailers to promote the film and appeared during the end credits of the film.

 2011–2015: Unreleased studio album and Las Vegas Residency

-Brendan O'Brien, known for producing projects for Bruce Springsteen, Pearl Jam, and Rage Against the Machine, began working with Hill and producing her next album, originally set for release in 2011.
+Brendan O'Brien, known for producing projects for Bruce Springsteen, Pearl Jam, and Rage Against the Machine began working with Hill and producing her next album, originally set for release in 2011.
 Hill also worked with pop producer Brian Kennedy in January 2011 to complete the album.

-Faith returned to the studio in March 2011 for another round of recording.
-"I would like to have a record out," Hill told Billboard.com, "but it hasn't been the right thing yet.
+Hill returned to the studio in March 2011 for another round of recording.
+"I would like to have a record out," she told Billboard.com, "but it hasn't been the right thing yet.
 I don't want it to be just another record.
-It's a lot of work to support a record, so I just want it to be ... really great.
+It's a lot of work to support a record, so I just want it to be... really great.
 I want it to represent where I am as a woman.
 I don't want it to be fake.
 I want it to be authentic and real."
-In mid-2011, Hill recorded a duet with George Strait on the song "A Showman's Life" which can be heard on Strait's album Here for a Good Time.
+In mid-2011, Hill recorded a duet with George Strait on the song "A Showman's Life" which is on Strait's album Here for a Good Time.

 During the CMA Awards held on November 9, 2011, Hill performed the potential first single for her upcoming album titled "Come Home".
 This song is a re-working of the OneRepublic song heard on their "Dreaming out Loud" album.

 In June 2012, Hill debuted the songs "Illusion" and "Overrated" during her set at the CMA Music Festival.
 Following the performance, Hill confirmed that the album was done, but made no comment about when it would be released or whether the rumored title of Illusion was official.

 While a second single, titled "American Heart", along with its accompanying music video, was released on October 1, 2012, no further singles have since been released while an album also remains unreleased.

 Following a successful tour of Australia with their Soul2Soul tour throughout March and April 2012, Hill and McGraw began an exclusive twenty show run of the Soul2Soul show at the Venetian in Las Vegas starting December 2012.
 A second leg of the show ran from October 2013, through to April 2014.
 The show was met with critical acclaim.

 During the Billboard Music Awards filmed on May 17, 2015, Hill joined Little Big Town on a performance of their single "Girl Crush".